mlutner/brain-bites_replit/replit.md

-# FlashGen - AI-Powered Study Material Generator
+# Brain Bites - AI-Powered Study Material Generator

 ## Overview

-FlashGen is a full-stack web application that transforms uploaded documents into interactive study materials using AI.
+Brain Bites is a full-stack web application that transforms uploaded documents into interactive study materials using AI.
 Users can upload PDF or text files and generate flashcards or quizzes automatically.
-The application provides an intuitive interface for studying with interactive flashcard sessions and quiz functionality.
+The application features a playful yet professional design with a green and pink color scheme, centered around a friendly brain character with glasses.
+The interface provides intuitive file management with direct action buttons for generating flashcards, quizzes, and deleting files.

 ## System Architecture